 I thought it would be helpful to have a resource page that shows how I get things done, how to manage my time, educating myself and running this blog successfully.
-There are number of tools that I use on a regular basis and this list will keep changing over time as I come cross new tools.
+There are a number of tools that I use on a regular basis and this list will keep changing over time as I come to cross new tools.
 So I’d recommend you bookmark this page for future references.

 ADManager Plus: Active Directory Reports and Monitoring

 ADManager Plus is a simple, easy-to-use Windows Active Directory Management and Reporting Solution that helps AD Administrators and Help Desk Technicians with their day-to-day activities.

 This comes in handy if you are lazy to use Powershell.
 It is very easy to use and you will be overwhelmed with the things it can perform for free.